de-Boer-Lab/hashFrag/README.md

 The `lightning` (default) mode of hashFrag uses pairwise local alignment scores derived from the BLAST algorithm.
 Rather than directly using the provided alignment scores, however, a *corrected* version of the alignment score is utilized.

 Gap scoring is designed to reflect the biological occurrence of insertions and deletions in sequences.
 Typically, opening a gap incurs a larger penalty (`gapopen`), while subsequent extension of the same gap incurs smaller penalties (`gapextend`).
-Upon encountering a gap opening event, in addition to a `gapopen` penalty, the BLAST algorithm applies the `gapextend` penalty.
+Upon encountering a gap *opening* event, the BLAST algorithm applies the `gapextend` penalty in addition to a `gapopen` penalty.
 To conform to exact local alignment scoring conventions, we adjust the BLAST scores such that only the `gapopen` penalty is applied to gap opening events.

 # Basic usage